Configuration

 • Destination broker: This setting is used to select which broker to target.
 Valid options are Microsoft Azure, Amazon Web Services, Google IoT Core, and Custom.
 Depending on which broker is selected, some options will be locked to a certain value that is required for that broker.
 When set to Custom, all options will be available.

-• Authentication: Selects how the MQTT client will authenticate with the broker.
+• Authentication: Refers to how the MQTT client will authenticate with the broker.

-• Username: Specifies the username used to authenticate with the broker.
+• Username: This field is used to specify the username used to authenticate with the broker.

-• Password: Specifies the password used to authenticate with the broker.
+• Password: This field is used to specify the password used to authenticate with the broker.

-• Reject unauthorized: If set to True, the connection will be rejected unless the server provides a certificate signed by a valid CA. Set to false for self-signed certificates.
+• Reject unauthorized: If the value is set to True, the server must provide a certificate signed by a valid CA, which will be used to establish the connection.
+Set it to False for self-signed certificates.

 • Header:

-• Secret: Specifies a secret used to sign the JWT.
+• Secret: This field is used to specify a secret used to sign the JWT.
 Only used when the algorithm is HS256, HS384, or HS512.

-• Private key: Selects a private key used to sign the JWT.
+• Private key: It selects a private key used to sign the JWT.
 Used when the algorithm is either RSXXX or ESXXX.

 • Body: